sherl0g/cli/README.md

 ## Usage

-You can use the --help option to get more details about the commands and their options
+You can use the --help option to get more details about options and commands

 ```sh
 Usage: sherlog [options] [command]